brekmeuris/DrMZ.jl/README.md

 ``` ] add Flux, Parameters, LaTeXStrings, ColorSchemes, Plots, PyPlot ```

+If you encounter any errors loading all the packages in one go, just add each package sequentially and it should resolve any issues.
 Once all the additional packages have been installed, the example script can be ran from a terminal session using:

 ```julia advection_advection_diffusion_opnn.jl```